From little acorns, mighty oaks grow

 Special Educational Needs and Disabilities (SEND) at Palace Wood Primary School

-We pride ourselves on welcoming all children to Palace Wood Primary School and we are aware that some children will require extra support.
+We pride ourselves on welcoming all children to Palace Wood Primary School.
+Many children will require academic or emotional support during their time in education.
 Sometimes pupils need support for a short time in order to make progress, but for others their needs will be ongoing.

-We also have a SEN Governor who discusses SEN support within school but not specific cases.
+We also have an SEN Governor who discusses SEN support within the school but not specific cases.

 Special Educational Needs Register

 The SEN Register is a list that is kept in school of children who may require support from various people.
 Children who require further support in school and from outside agencies are identified as SEN Support and children whose needs are very complex may have an EHCP (Education, Health and Care Plan) which used to be known as a Statement of Special Educational Needs.
-Parents are informed by letter if their child is added to or removed from the SEN Register and can discuss this with the school.
+Parents/carers are informed by letter if their child is added to or removed from the SEN Register.
+Children do not have to be on the SEN Register to receive support from the SENCO or FLO.

 Mrs Bryer is our Family Liaison Officer and is able to offer guidance and support.
 She has access to a wide variety of information and can often listen and then help to point you in the right direction.
-Mrs Bryer also works with children who need nurture support.
-Mrs Bryer can be contacted via the school office (select option 2) or by email:
+Mrs Bryer also works with children who need nurture support, and can be contacted via the school office (select option 2) or by email: firstname.lastname@example.org.

 There are a wide range of resources available for children with difficulties.
-These include: pencil grips, wedges, cushions, weighted mats, coloured overlays, ICT programmes.
-This list not exhaustive and when specific equipment is recommended children will usually have access to this.
+These include: pencil grips, wedges, cushions, weighted mats, sensory tools, ICT programmes.
+This list is not exhaustive and when specific equipment is recommended children will also have access to this.

 If you require any further information please do not hesitate to contact the school.